-Most of the Indian recipes I post has and will have ‘Garam Masala’ as one of the ingredients.
-Hence, I thought of posting a recipe on the same.
+Most Indian recipes I post has or will have ‘Garam Masala’ as one of the ingredients.
+Hence, I thought of posting the garam masala recipe.
 It wasn’t an easy job though.
 After eyeballing the internet, I found hundreds of recipes for Garam Masala.
 Some of the compositions made my eyebrows raise.
 I educated myself on the different blends available around the world.
-I am not surprised by the fact that some think ‘Garam Masala’ is a Curry powder.
+I am not surprised by the fact that some think ‘Garam Masala’ is Curry powder.
 Even some of the Indian Celeb Chefs on cooking shows refer it as ‘Indian Curry Powder’.

-Garam Masala is not the regular ‘Curry’ powder you find on the spice aisle of the supermarket.
+Garam Masala is not the regular ‘Curry’ powder you find on the supermarket spice aisle.
 It is the inspiration for Curry Powder.
-Many people believe that all Indian curries are made with curry powder which is not true.
+Many believe that all Indian curries are made with curry powder which is not true.
 The word ‘Curry’ comes from the Tamil (South Indian) word ‘Kari’ meaning a sauce.
 ‘Curry powder’ is a British invention to capture the flavors of Indian cooking without the effort of custom blending, roasting and grinding spices.
 Having lived a decade in Madras (Now Chennai) I can vouch that there is no such thing as Madras curry powder.
 Yet another Garam masala inspired spice blend holding the name of my city 🙂

 Garam masala is not a spice in itself.
 Garam masala is the Indian equivalent of French herbes de Provence.
 Garam means ‘hot’ and masala means ‘mixture of spices’ in Hindi, which simply indicates the intensity of the spices rather than the ‘heat’ content.
 A masala can either be a mixture of dry roasted spices or a wet paste.
 Garam masala is a dry spice blend.
 It is a slightly sweet, warm, savory and aromatic spice blend with a complex profile.
 The pungency of the garam masala comes from the heat giving ingredients like cloves and black peppercorn.
 This blend is a ‘must-have’ in almost all Indian cooking, especially Mughlai cuisine.

-After trying many commercially prepared spice blends that is similar to ‘saw dust’ lacking both aroma and flavor, I decided to prepare my own spice mixture.
+After trying many commercially prepared spice blends that is similar to saw dust lacking both aroma and flavor, I decided to prepare my own spice mixture.
 Store bought blends have little resemblance to the freshly ground mix.
 This homemade blend is nuanced with complex and rich flavors, but do not overpower the dish.
 It is used for the fragrant flavor not heat.
-It has a unique property of enhancing the flavor of nearly all Indian curries with an earthy and smoky scent.
+Good garam masala has a unique property of enhancing the flavor of nearly all Indian curries with an earthy and smoky scent.

 Garam masala is best made fresh just before you begin cooking, to save time you can make a batch ahead.
 This is adjustable, If you don’t like certain flavors and intensity just play with the proportions of the spices.
 You can experiment and alter it to suit your needs.
 Once you taste the difference that this ‘pinch of magic’ makes in your cooking, you will find it worth the investment in your pantry.